-In December 2022, our Compensation Committee determined that the Company met most of its goals.
-In light of its review of such accomplishments in fiscal year 2022, our Compensation Committee determined to approve a bonus payout under the 2022 Bonus Plan of 95.7% of target for Dr. Kurtz, 97.6% of target for Ms. Thunen, 93.4% of target for Mr. Weinberg and 95.7% of target for Mr. Goldshleger.
+In February 2024, our Board determined that the Company met most of its goals.
+In light of its review of such accomplishments in fiscal year 2023, our Board approved a bonus payout under the 2023 Bonus Plan of 100% of target for Dr. Kurtz, Ms. Thunen, Mr. Weinberg and Mr. Goldshleger.

-The amounts in the Summary Compensation Table under the column "Non-equity incentive plan compensation" are based on the named executive officer's target bonus amount multiplied by the achievement percentage set by our Compensation Committee, consistent with the determinations under 2022 Bonus Plan.
+The amounts in the Summary Compensation Table under the column "Non-equity incentive plan compensation" are based on the named executive officer's target bonus amount multiplied by the achievement percentage set by our Compensation Committee, consistent with the determinations under the 2023 Bonus Plan.